swirlai/swirl-search/docs/User-Guide.md

 * NOT and NOT-ed terms are removed from the query for providers that do not have `NOT=True` in `query_mappings`.

-Swirl scans responses for compliance with NOT statements.
+SWIRL scans responses for compliance with NOT statements.
 Responses that contain NOT-ed content are down-weighted.

 ### Plus/Minus (+/-) Syntax